 The number of shift the user claimed this day

-Additionally, if you have set up limitations in your job schedule settings preventing users from being scheduled for more than a certain number of hours or shifts these will be taken into account when you approve request.
+Additionally, if you have set up limitations in your job schedule settings preventing users from being scheduled for more than a certain number of hours or shifts these will be taken into account when you approve a request.

 How Does it Look From the User’s Perspective When a Shift is Sent for Approval?

 When users claim a shift, they will see the shift status under the shift title.
 When the shift is accepted or declined a notification is sent letting them know.
 Only once the request is approved will the shift appear on their schedule.

 Pro tip: Share this article with your employees so they can learn how to claim shifts